Jenkins-Serrin graphs in $M\times\mathbb{R}$: Translating graphs

 where $W \coloneqq \sqrt[]{1+|\nabla u|^2 }$, and the gradient and divergence operators are taken with respect to the Riemannian metric $\sigma$ of $M$.
 In this case, $\Sigma$ can be oriented by the normal vector field

 with $\nabla u$ translated from $x\in \Omega$ to the point $(x, u(x))\in \Sigma$.
-Proceeding as in \cite{Zhou} we prove the following result. \begin{Lemma}[Shahriyari-Zhou] All translating graphs are stable in $M\times\R$ endowed with Ilmanen's metric $g_c$. \end{Lemma} \begin{Remark} This lemma was proved by Shahriyari for vertical translating graphs in $\R^3$ and by Zhou for any translating graph in $M^2 \times \mathbb{R}$, where $M$ is a Riemannian surface. \end{Remark}
+Proceeding as in \cite{Zhou} we prove the following result. \begin{Lemma}[Shahriyari-Zhou] All translating graphs are stable in $M\times\R$ endowed with Ilmanen's metric $g_c$. \end{Lemma} \begin{Remark} If $\Sigma$ is a {\em graphical} translator and $N$ is the (upward-pointing) unit-normal vector field to $\Sigma$, then $\langle \partial_t , N \rangle$ is a positive Jacobi field.
+Consequently, $\Sigma$ is a stable $g_c$-minimal surface.
+Therefore a sequence of translating graphs will converge, subsequentially, to a translator.
+Moreover the vertical translates of $\Sigma$ are also $g_c$-minimal and foliate a cylinder $\Omega\times\R$, where $\Omega$ is the region over which $\Sigma$ is a graph.
+As a consequence, $\Sigma$ is a $g_c$-area minimizing surface in $\Omega\times\R$. \end{Remark}